-4 Results
+Results

-4.1 Identification and characterization of the SSB-consortium.
+Identification and characterisation of the SSB-consortium.

 Twenty-one bacteria from a collection of saltwork site-isolates were cultured in MSM-agar plates at high concentrations of DINP (500-1000 mg L-1) using yeast extract as co-substrate.
 From those, 18 bacteria grew in 500 mg L-1 DINP, and only 11 grew with 1000 mg L-1 DINP.
 For the design of the SSB-consortium, only the microorganisms that grew on and tolerated 1000 mg L-1 DINP were selected.
 When DINP was the only source of carbon in the culture medium of the enrichment assay, the bacterial growth capacity and tolerance decreased.
 Previous reports have indicated that the use of co-substrates, such as yeast extract, in the culture medium could promote and enhance the cell growth and phthalate degradation (Li et al. 2019).
-After several transfers of the enrichment culture using fresh medium, a consortium capable of growing up to 500 mg L-1 of DINP was obtained and used for further DINP biodegradation experiments.
+After several transfers of the enrichment culture using fresh medium, a consortium capable of growing up to 500 mg $L^{-1}$ of DINP was obtained and used for further DINP biodegradation experiments.

 Bacteria present in the SSB-consortium were taxonomically identified through microbiome 16S rRNA sequencing (Fig. 1).
-The results indicated that seven families compose the bacterial community of the SSB-consortium, the main families were Enterobacteriaceae (60.91%), Methylophilaceae (28.23%), Burkholderiaceae (7.12%), Pseudomonadaceae (3.11%), representing 99.37% of the reads.
+The results indicated that the bacterial community of the SSB-consortium is composed by seven families, the main families were Enterobacteriaceae (60.91%), Methylophilaceae (28.23%), Burkholderiaceae (7.12%), Pseudomonadaceae (3.11%), representing 99.37% of the reads.
 The families Xanthomonadaceae (0.45%), Rhodocyclaceae (0.11%), and Caulobacteraceae (0.07%), were also found but at relatively low abundance.
 The analysis at genus level revealed that the SSB-consortium is composed by 8 bacterial genera, based on their relative abundance the most predominant genera were Serratia sp.
 (60.91%), Methylobacillus sp.
 (28.23%), Achromobacter sp.
+(7.05%) and Pseudomonas sp.
 (3.11%).
-(7.05%)and Pseudomonas sp.
 The relative abundance of Stenotrophomonas sp., Methyloversatilis sp., Delftia sp. and Brevundimonas sp. were 0.45%, 0.11%, 0.07%, 0.07%, respectively.